 Dr Rik Bryan is a former clinical urologist and now a full-time research academic with a strong interest in bladder cancer.
 In particular he is focused on defining the immune microenvironment of bladder tumours, and in understanding and improving BCG immunotherapy approaches that are currently used to treat the disease.

-Senior Research Fellow, School of Cancer Sciences, College of Medical and Dental Sciences, University of Birmingham.
+Senior Research Fellow, Institute of Cancer and Genomic Sciences, College of Medical and Dental Sciences, University of Birmingham

 Background and Research focus